Overview: Landing Page

 We legally could not provide care to people, meaning there were no doctors directly involved with the program.
 People received their own Care Advocate, a registered nurse or physical therapist, but they could only answer questions people had or guide them to the right resources to manage their pain on their own.
 We had to be very careful with wording to make sure we stayed within the legal lines of not providing care.

-Keeping that in mind, leadership wanted us to highlight 4 important points:
+Leadership wanted us to highlight 4 important points:

 1. The program was personalized